 CHANGE IN THE NATURE OF BUSINESS IF ANY

 There is no change in the nature of business of your Company during the year underreview.

 INTERNAL FINANCIAL CONTROLS

-The Company has identified and documented all key internal financial controls as part ofstandard operating procedures (SOPs).
-The SOPs are designed for all critical processesacross all plants warehouses and offices wherein financial transactions are undertaken.
+The Company has identified and documented key internal financial controls as part ofstandard operating procedures (SOPs).
+The SOPs are designed for critical processes acrossall plants warehouses and offices wherein financial transactions are undertaken.
 The SOPscover the standard processes risks key controls and each process is identified to aprocess owner.
-In addition the Company has a well defined Financial Delegation ofAuthority (FDOA) which ensures approval of financial transaction by appropriatepersonnel.
+In addition the Company has a well-defined Financial Delegation ofAuthority (FDOA) which ensures approval of financial transaction by appropriatepersonnel.

 The Company uses SAP-ERP to process financial transactions and maintain its books ofaccounts.
 The SAP has been setup to ensure adequacy of financial transactions andintegrity & reliability of financial reporting.
 SAP was implemented in the Europeanoperations in year 2016.
 SAP was also implemented at Company's Greenfield plant inHungary.

-The testing of controls by Internal Audit are divided into three separate categories; a) automatedcontrols within SAP b) segregation of duties within SAP and restricted access to keytransactions c) manual process controls.
+The financial controls are evaluated for operating effectiveness through management'songoing monitoring and review process and independently by Internal Audit.
+The testing ofcontrols by Internal Audit are divided into three separate categories; a) automatedcontrols within SAP b) segregation of duties within SAP and restricted access to keytransactions c) manual process controls.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT